11. Matrices and Other Arraysļ

 Important

-Kind reminder: as usual, try to solve all the exercises without the use of explicit for and while loops (provided that it is possible).
+Kind reminder: as usual, try to solve all the exercises without using explicit for and while loops (provided that it is possible).

-Time series are vectors or matrices of class ts
+Time series are vectors or matrices of the class ts

 equipped with the tsp